SheplX/Redis-Cluster-With-HTTP-Interface/README.md

 # How Proxy Works
 - Proxy service will be the bridge between the client and the current Redis master. so any requests will be forwarded to the master by the proxy.
 - This is the important part to ensure that any incoming operations will be only performed by the master.
-- For letting the proxy work, it needs to be connected with the sentinels because they know who the current master & slaves are, so the proxy must ask each sentinel instance about the current master in case the master changed or been down then forward all the traffic to it.
+- For letting the proxy work, it needs to be connected with the sentinels because they know who the current master & slaves are, so the proxy must ask each sentinel instance about the current master so whenever the master changes the proxy will know it and forward all the operations to it.

 # Webdis API Configurations